microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 ### .NET Core

 Most parts of this workshop are written in .NET Core 2.1 and we need to compile a few things from time to time.
-For this, we need to the [.NET Core SDK](https://www.microsoft.com/net/download/windows/build) installed.
+For this, we need the [.NET Core SDK](https://www.microsoft.com/net/download/windows/build) installed.
 To check if the installation has been successful, open the *Terminal* or *Command Prompt* on your machine and type in

 ```bash
 dotnet --info
 ```

-If the command line answers you similar like shown in the screenshot below, your machine can now run and compile .NET code.
+If the command line responds in a similar way to what is shown in the screenshot below, your machine can now run and compile .NET code:

 ![Visual Studio Running Xamarin iOS and Android App](Assets/DotnetInfoBash.png)